|

 Retirement Accounts (i.e., tax-deferred or tax-exempt accounts)

-This is the ETF share class of the Vanguard REIT Index Fund (VGSIX) below.
+This is the ETF share class of the Vanguard Real Estate Index Fund (VGSLX)

 more information on ETFs, see here.